Nibezak/payflow-package/docs/core/reference/orders.md

 $cart->canCreateOrder();
 ```

-Under the hood this will use the `ValidateCartForOrderCreation` class which lunar provides and throw any validation
+Under the hood this will use the `ValidateCartForOrderCreation` class which payflow provides and throw any validation
 exceptions with helpful messages if the cart isn't ready to create an order.

 You can specify you're own class to handle this in `config/cart.php`.